DanyStinson/Barcode-QR-Decoder-Lambda/README.md

 * Upload the following [lambda_function.zip file](src/code/lambda_function.zip).

 **Create and add Lambda Layers**
-* Inside the AWS Lambda service, head to Layers --> Create Layer
-    * Create a new layer uploading the following [Pillow_Layer.zip](src/layers/Pillow_Layer.zip), and select x86_64 as compatible architecture and Python 3.7 as compatible runtime.
+* Run the `setup.sh` script selecting a bucket from the region you want to deploy.
-    * Return to your function and in your layers section, select **Add Layer**
+    * Go to the Lambda function and in your layers section, select **Add Layer**
     * Select your layer which will be available at the Custom AWS layers dropdown.
-* Repeat the same process for the Pyzbar Layer.
-[Pyzbar_Layer.zip](src/layers/Pyzbar_Layer.zip)
+* Repeat the same process for bpth Pillow and Pyzbar layers.

 **Enable Amazon S3 Access**
 * Head over to IAM and add permissions to your associated role to access your S3 Bucket.